EndPointCorp/end-point-blog/2012/06/10/detecting-postgres-sql-injection.html.md

 <a href="/blog/2012/06/10/detecting-postgres-sql-injection/image-0-big.png" imageanchor="1" style="clear:right; float:right; margin-left:1em; margin-bottom:1em"><img border="0" height="206" src="/blog/2012/06/10/detecting-postgres-sql-injection/image-0.png" width="200"/></a>

-SQL injection attacks are often treated with scorn among seasoned DBAs and developers - "oh it could never happen to **us**!".
+SQL injection attacks are often treated with scorn among seasoned DBAs and developers—​“oh it could never happen to **us**!”.
 Until it does, and then it becomes a serious matter.
 It can, and most likely will eventually happen to you or one of your clients.
-It's prudent to not just avoid them in the first place, but to be proactively looking for attacks, to know what to do when they occur, and know what steps to take after you have cleaned up the mess.
+It’s prudent to not just avoid them in the first place, but to be proactively looking for attacks, to know what to do when they occur, and know what steps to take after you have cleaned up the mess.

 What is a SQL injection attack?
 Broadly speaking, it is a malicious user entering data to subvert the nature of your original query.
-This is almost always through a web interface, and involves an "unescaped" parameter that can be used to change the data returned or perform other database actions.
-The user "injects" their own SQL into your original SQL statement, changing the query from its original intent.
+This is almost always through a web interface, and involves an “unescaped” parameter that can be used to change the data returned or perform other database actions.
+The user “injects” their own SQL into your original SQL statement, changing the query from its original intent.

 For example, you have a page in which the a logged-in customer can look up